gurditsingh/hydeout/_posts/test.md

 ## Creating your first Delta table

-When creating a Delta table, you are writing files to some storage (e.g. file system, cloud object stores).
-All of the files together stored in a directory of a particular struc‐ ture (more on this later) make up your table.
-Therefore, when we create a Delta table, we are in fact writing files to some storage location.
+While creating a Delta table you have to provide the location, which means you are writing files to some storage.
+All of the files together stored in a directory of a particular structure which make up your table.
+Which means when we create a Delta table, we are in fact writing files to some storage location.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NTkxMzQ0MSw0NzI3Mjg3MTYsNTUwNT
+eyJoaXN0b3J5IjpbLTE3MTY4MzU0NTUsNDcyNzI4NzE2LDU1MD
-QzOTA2LDMxMTE4NjY0OCwtNzgyMDY0MjUwLC0yMDg4NzQ2NjEy
+U0MzkwNiwzMTExODY2NDgsLTc4MjA2NDI1MCwtMjA4ODc0NjYx
-LC0zMzI0NTUzNjNdfQ==
+MiwtMzMyNDU1MzYzXX0=
 -->